You have 0 product(s) in your cart.

 Breathing – Inhale to the left and exhale to the right

-Breathe in full breath and hold.
+Breathe in full breaths and hold.
 Lean your body to the left side using your left hand to steady or support yourself on the ground.
 Your right hand should be straight and reach over your head to the left side.
 Keep your seat planted on the ground, do not let your buttocks rise.
 Exhale as you release the stretch.
-Repeat this to the right side, complete this exercises twice on each side.
+Repeat this to the right side, and complete this exercise twice on each side.

 Freediving is about inward power, discipline, and control.
 If you’ve always wanted to enter the underwater world quietly, on your own terms, staying as long as your breath allows, then freediving is for you.